 If the central bank and Trump are going to keep risk (and demand for safe-haven assets) permanently off the table, why bother buying or holding gold?

 It is worth examining whether the central planners will ever lose control.
 They certainly have a lot of firepower at their disposal.

 There are indeed some powerful reasons not to “fight the Fed”:

-- Low interest rates do promote borrowing and spending.
-Americans buy more real estate, automobiles, capital goods and just about everything else when we can borrow at low cost to do it.
+- Low-interest rates do promote borrowing and spending.
+Americans buy more real estate, automobiles, capital goods, and just about everything else when we can borrow at a low cost to do it.

 As powerful as the Fed may be, it is important to remember a few key points.
 Fundamentals do matter:

 - After all is said and done, simple psychology remains the Achilles’ heel of Fed policy.
 None of what the bankers are doing works if confidence collapses.
 The money rolling off the printing press cannot hire people or build factories.
 Only people who believe the opportunity is now do those things.

 - Low-interest rates are a two-edged sword.
 America is binging on debt, from the consumer level all the way up to the federal government.
 Housing is increasingly unaffordable, students are finding it difficult to repay the cost of acquiring their degrees, and the federal government will soon spend a trillion dollars a year – all of what it is currently borrowing – just to pay interest on existing debt.

 - Fed bankers make mistakes.
 They are mere humans (with an extra helping of hubris).
 The Great Depression, the 1970’s stagflation, the Dot Com bubble, and the 2008 Financial Crisis – Fed officials played a leading role in each of these events.